Demographics of Lebanon: Palestinians

 Around 175,555 Palestinian refugees were registered in Lebanon with the UNRWA in 2014, who are refugees or descendants of refugees from the 1948 Arab–Israeli War.
 Some 53% live in 12 Palestine refugee camps, who "suffer from serious problems" such as poverty and overcrowding.
 Some of these may have emigrated during the civil war, but there are no reliable figures available.
 There are also a number of Palestinians who are not registered as UNRWA refugees, because they left earlier than 1948 or were not in need of material assistance.
 The exact number of Palestinians remain a subject of great dispute and the Lebanese government will not provide an estimate.
 A figure of 400,000 Palestinian refugees would mean that Palestinians constitute less than 7% of the resident population of Lebanon.

 Palestinians living in Lebanon are considered foreigners and are under the same restrictions on employment applied to other foreigners.
 Prior to 2010, they were under even more restrictive employment rules which permitted, other than work for the U.N., only the most menial employment.
-They are not allowed to attend public schools, own property, or make an enforceable will.
 Palestinian refugees, who constitute nearly 6.6% of the country's population, have long been denied basic rights in Lebanon.
 They are not allowed to attend public schools, own property or pass on inheritances, measures Lebanon says it has adopted to preserve their right to return to their property in what constitutes Israel now.